 Have you ever traveled somewhere without doing any tourist activities or sight seeing?
-It’s a bit strange to think about, but one of the most authentic adventures I have ever had has been a trip to serve…and nothing more.
-During the summer of 2019 I traveled to Uganda with a group of 9 other women to the far reaches of the Bidi Bidi Refugee Camp in the northern part of the country almost to the border of South Sudan.
+It’s a bit strange to think about, but one of the most authentic adventures I have ever had has been a simple trip with a cause.
+During the summer of 2019 I traveled to Uganda with a group of 9 other women.
+We traveled to the far reaches of the Bidi Bidi Refugee Camp in the northern part of the country almost to the border of South Sudan.
 It changed me forever.
 Adventure for a cause doesn’t have to mean you don’t get anything out of it!
-On the contrary, these types of trips can grow your heart BIG and are often the most authentic cultural experiences you can have while traveling.
+On the contrary, these types of trips can grow your heart BIG and are often the most authentic cultural experiences you can have in travel.

 The adventure began as we prepared ourselves and our hearts to go.
 We spent months as a team praying for the women we would be sharing life with, teaching the Bible to, and encouraging within the local church there.
 Our connection came through a wonderful ministry with great integrity and a focused mission called EmpowerOne.
 They provided us with training materials on the culture and what to expect within the camps.
-As we prepared our hearts to experience God in a new way, we also got lots of vaccines and perfected our packing skills.
+As we prepared our hearts for the experience ahead, we also got lots of vaccines and perfected our packing skills.
 Because we would travel on a small aircraft we could only bring 33 pounds along with us to make sure we were safe.
-Thankfully I’ve always been a light packer, but my biggest challenge was the gifts I wanted to bring along for my translators which took up the most room!
+Thankfully I’ve always been a light packer.
+My biggest challenge was the gifts I wanted to bring along for my translators which took up the most room!

 The Adventure of Getting There